masesgroup/KEFCore/src/documentation/articles/serialization.md

 ---
 title: Serialization in KEFCore
-_description: Describes how works the serialization in Entity Framework Core provider for Apache Kafka
+_description: Describes how works the serialization in Entity Framework Core provider for Apache Kafka™
 ---

 # KEFCore: serialization

-[Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) shall convert the entities used within the model in something viable from the backend.
+[Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka™](https://kafka.apache.org/) shall convert the entities used within the model in something viable from the backend.
 Each backend has its own schema to convert entities into something else; database providers converts entities into database schema or blob in Cosmos.

 > IMPORTANT NOTE: till the first major version, all releases shall be considered not stable: this means the API public, or internal, can change without notice.

 ## Basic concepts

-[Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) shall convert the entities into record will be stored in the topics of Apache Kafka cluster.
+[Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka™](https://kafka.apache.org/) shall convert the entities into record will be stored in the topics of Apache Kafka™ cluster.
 The way the entities are converted shall follows a schema.
 The current schema follows a JSON pattern and reports the information of each entity as:
 - Primary Key:
-  - Simple: if the Primary Key is a native type (e.g. int, long, double, and so on) the serialization is made using the Apache Kafka default serializer for that type
+  - Simple: if the Primary Key is a native type (e.g. int, long, double, and so on) the serialization is made using the Apache Kafka™ default serializer for that type
   - Complex: if the Primary Key is a complex type (e.g. int-int, int-long, int-string, and so on), Entity Framework reports it as an array of objects and the serialization is made using a JSON serializer

-- Entity data: the Entity is managed, from [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/), as an array of objects associated to properties of the Entity.
+- Entity data: the Entity is managed, from [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka™](https://kafka.apache.org/), as an array of objects associated to properties of the Entity.
-  The schema of the Apache Kafka record value follows the code definition in `DefaultValueContainer<T>`.
+  The schema of the Apache Kafka™ record value follows the code definition in `DefaultValueContainer<T>`.
 Below two examples:
   ```json
   {
     "EntityName": "MASES.EntityFrameworkCore.KNet.Test.Blog",